slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 instance of the derived class.

-Of course a more useful program could instead do something with the type parameter 'T', such as constraining it to a protocol or a class with a required initializer, and then using the type to construct a new instance of the class.
+Of course a more useful program could instead do something with the type parameter `T`, such as constraining it to a protocol or a class with a required initializer, and then using the type to construct a new instance of the class.